 Add any comments or further instructions to the Instructor Comments text box.

-If you would like to allow the student to resubmit their work after you have reviewed it, click the check box for Allow Resubmission.
+If you would like to allow a student to resubmit their work after you have reviewed it, click the check box for Allow Resubmission.

-After you have reviewed and graded the student's work, you can return it to them by clicking the Return button.
+After you have reviewed and graded the student's work, you can return it to them by clicking the Save and release to student button.
 This will release the grade to the student.

 If you wish to release all grades at once when you finish grading all assignments instead of releasing them individually as you go along, see section 6.2 below.

-If you do not want to return the student's grade at this time, click the Save button.
+If you do not want to return the student's grade at this time, click the Save and Don't Release to Student button.
 This will save any comments, attachments, and grading that you have added.